ai-brian/live-kit-voice/README.md

 ### Why LiveKit?

  - It's modern, well documented, developer friendly, and works.
 Other Python SIP libraries are old, not well documented and extremely hard to configure
  - It should be easy to deploy.
 The LiveKit and SIP servers are containerized and need no development.
-All the code to interface with the service can be done in Python within Voice Server
+All the code to interface with the service can be done in Python within Voice Server. https://docs.livekit.io/home/self-hosting/deployment/